NoxxieNl/laravel-db-progress/readme.md

 [![Latest Unstable Version](https://poser.pugx.org/noxxie/progress/v/unstable)](https://packagist.org/packages/noxxie/progress)
 [![License](https://poser.pugx.org/noxxie/progress/license)](https://packagist.org/packages/noxxie/progress)

 Progress is a simple odbc progress service provider for Laravel.
-It provides odbc Connection by extending the Illuminate Database component of the laravel framework.
+It provides odbc connection by extending the Illuminate Database component of the laravel framework.
+This package is primarily ment for **windows** OS.
+Although when configured correctly you can also use the odbc connection manager in Linux to use this package.

 ---